carpentries-incubator/swc_github_flow/for_novice_contributors.md

     If **NO** (you have not yet forked the repository for this lesson):

-    a) Fork a copy of the lesson repository's  ```gh-pages``` branch into your account .
+    a) Fork a copy of the lesson repository's  ```gh-pages``` branch into your account.
 Do this by selecting ```gh-pages``` on the dropdown option of branches on the left hand side of the repository's page, then clicking the 'Fork' button in the upper right:

     ![alt text](images/gh_pages_button.PNG "gh_pages_button.PNG - location of branch menu and fork button")